seanreillyesq/seanreillyesq.github.io/_posts/2015-01-03-day-one-journal.markdown

 meta-description: "In an attempt to organise my life a little better, as well as publish more to my blog, I am trying out using the Day One Journal app"
 ---

-So I have decided to take note of [Robin Sharma](http://www.robinsharma.com)'s excellent teachings and spend a little time journaling my life.
+So I have decided to take note of <a href="http://www.robinsharma.com" target="_blank" rel="nofollow">Robin Sharma's</a> excellent teachings and spend a little time journaling my life.

 My guess is that given his general philosophy, that he would forgive me for using an app to journal rather than a written journal, as at least it means I am doing rather than not doing.